 The Eiffel Tower is located in the 7th arrondissement of Paris.
 This district is known for its elegant neighborhoods, ministries, foreign embassies, and big avenues.
-It is also home to other notable sights such as Les Invalides, Rodin Museum, Quai Branly Museum, and various enjoyable activities like Seine River Cruises.
+It is also home to notable sights such as Les Invalides, Rodin Museum, Quai Branly Museum, and various enjoyable activities like Seine River Cruises.

 Table of Contents